Panneau de gestion des cookies

 What is it?

-The Foreign Minors' Circulation Document (DCEM) allows a child under the age of 18 to travel abroad and return to France (or to the external borders of the Schengen area), without needing a visa.
-The document proves that the child is legally resident in France.
+The movement document for minor foreigners (DCEM) allows a child under the age of 18 to travel abroad and return to France (or to the external borders of the Schengen area), without the need for a visa.
+The DCEM proves that the child is legally staying in France.

 The DCEM is valid for 5 years (renewable) and must always be used with a valid travel document (passport or travel document).

-French children, European nationals or children with dual French and foreign nationality are not concerned.
+French children, European nationals or those with dual French and foreign nationality are not affected by the DCEM.
 They can travel abroad with a passport or identity card.

 How to do it?